 Biodiesel used for automobiles as a fuel with standards of American Society for Testing and Materials (ASTM) D6751.
 As per the standards, it should have properties with values ranging of specific gravity 0.88g/ml, pour point -15 to 16 centigrade, flash point 100 to 170 centigrade, cetane number 48-60 and weight basis of sulphur 0.05%, carbon 77%, oxygen 11% and hydrogen 12%.
 Biodiesel is produced in two ways either by transesterification process or by esterification method.
 If the raw material is a triglyceride than transesterification is used and if free fatty acids are the starting materials than esterification process is selected.
-Lipids are the source for these raw materials that are present in plants and animals.
+Lipids are the source of these raw materials that are present in plants and animals.

 While processing the triglyceride methyl ester is produced which is a biodiesel, along with it a byproduct called glycerol is produced.
-This glycerol cannot be used as fuel like biodiesel.
+This glycerol cannot be used as a fuel like biodiesel.
 So this became as feedstock for producing other chemical product because its quantity of production is same as biodiesel.
-As per the stoichiometry for mole of methyl ester, one mole of glycerol is obtained as byproduct.
+As per the stoichiometry for a mole of methyl ester, one mole of glycerol is obtained as a byproduct.

-Microbial bio-oils, glycerol carbonate and glycerol acetyl esters are also the promising products formed from glycerin.
+Microbial bio-oils, glycerol carbonate, and glycerol acetyl esters are also the promising products formed from glycerin.
 Due to its production in large scale, it becomes a cheap feedstock for other petrochemical industries.

 Crude glycerin is gasified to produce synthesis gas or hydrogen gas at moderate temperatures.